 cmap = sns.diverging_palette(500, 10, as_cmap=True) sns.heatmap(life_exp.corr(), cmap=cmap, center=0, annot=False, square=True);

-Life expectancy has a considerable correlation with Adult Mortality, BMI, Schooling, HIV/AIDS, ICOR, and GDP.
-Following insights can be drawn based on the correlation heatmap:
+Life expectancy considerably correlates with Adult Mortality, BMI, Schooling, HIV/AIDS, ICOR, and GDP.
+The following insights can be drawn based on the correlation heatmap:

 What is adult mortality?